 - The appeals of “delinquent” organizations are turned down by the Illini Union Board.

-- In order to maintain diversity within the SOC and the chance to apply for space, the Illini Union Board should reevaluate the space check requirements and the number of empty offices and cubicles during the spring of every even-numbered year.
+- In order to maintain diversity within the SOC and the chance to apply for space, the Office of Registered Organizations should reevaluate the space check requirements and the number of empty offices and cubicles during the spring of every even-numbered year.

-- Those organizations that do not meet the minimum space requirements and are not already on probation are given the opportunity to appeal the Illini Union Board's decision to evict.
+- Those organizations that do not meet the minimum space requirements and are not already on probation are given the opportunity to appeal the Office of Registered Organization's decision to evict.
 This appeal will be heard by the Policy Committee of the Illini Union Board.
 Denial of the appeal (or failure to appeal) will result in automatic eviction.
 If the appeal is accepted, the organization will automatically be placed on probation (see item [G] below).

 - Any organization in an office that fails to meet its minimum space usage requirement and either is on probation (thus automatically evicted), or whose appeal is unsuccessful, will be given the option of being allocated a cubicle (instead of an office) for the following year, if the organization has met the minimum usage requirement for a cubicle and if there is a cubicle available.
 Such an organization would have the highest priority for placement into an empty cubicle.
 If more than one such organization exists and they are competing for empty cubicle space, then the organization with the highest space count will obtain the space.